nsidc/search-solr-tools/README.md

 This is a collection of:

-* SOLR schema and configuration files
 * Ruby files and rake tasks to transform ISO into SOLR documents
-* Rake tasks to run a SOLR instance
 * Rake tasks to harvest NSIDC and ADE data
-* Rake tasks to deploy a SOLR instance

 ## Working on the Project